Q: Can I schedule rides on-line?

 Q: How can I submit vehicle and driver information?

 A: Documents can be mailed to: Paratransit Services, 4810 Auto Center Way, Bremerton, WA.
-98312 or faxed to 1-855-742-5078.
-Since small documents such as driver's licenses and insurance cards tend to come through the fax dark and unreadable, we recommend mailing.
+98312, faxed to 360-377-1528 or toll free at 1-855-742-5078 or emailed to email@example.com.
+Since small documents such as driver’s licenses and insurance cards tend to come through the fax dark and unreadable, we recommend mailing.
 If you do fax, please enlarge and lighten those documents before faxing.
-Also, be sure to include the client(s) name on the fax so that we can identify and update the file with the information.
+Please be sure to include the client(s) name and date of birth, so that we can identify and update the correct file.

 A: NO!
 We do not have walk in customer service - we are a call center only.
 All business is conducted via phone, our web-site, or mail.